Simplifying Deep Temporal Difference Learning: Preliminaries

 \subsection{Vectorised Environments}

-In the context of DVRL, all interactions between an agent and a vectorised environment contain a batch dimension: the agent receives $n$ observations, produces $n$ actions, and receives $n$ rewards, where $n$ is the number of parallel environments.
-In classical frameworks like Gymnasium \citep{gym}, this is achieved with multi-threading and a batching layer that aggregates the information.
-However, in more recent GPU-based frameworks like IsaacGym \cite{isacgym}, ManiSkill2 \cite{maniskill} Jumanji \cite{jumanji}, Craftax \cite{matthews2024craftax}, JaxMARL \cite{jaxmarl} and so on, operations are truly \textit{vectorised}, meaning that a \textit{single} hardware processes the parallel environments using batched tensors.
-This allows an agent to interact with thousands of environments, without copying parameters on different nodes or cores, and enables end-to-end GPU learning pipelines, which can accelerate the training of PPO agents by orders of magnitude \citep{isacgym, envpool, maniskill, chris_ppo}.
-End-to-end single-GPU training is not compatible with traditional off-policy methods for two reasons: firstly keeping a replay buffer in GPU memory is not possible in complex environments, as it would occupy most of the memory, and secondly, convergence of off-policy methods demands a very high number of updates in respect to the sampled experiences (DQN performs traditionally one gradient step per each environment step) which is impractical unless learning occurs in a different parallel process (see \cref{fig:distributed}).
-For this reason, all referenced frameworks provide mainly PPO or A2C baselines, i.e. \textit{DVRL is missing a $Q$-learning baseline.}
+Parallelising the interactions between an RL agent and a learning environment is a standard method for speeding up training.
+In classical frameworks like Gymnasium \citep{gym}, this is achieved by processing multiple environments via multi-threading.
+In more recent GPU-based frameworks like IsaacGym \citep{isacgym}, ManiSkill2 \citep{maniskill}, Jumanji \citep{jumanji}, Craftax \citep{matthews2024craftax}, JaxMARL \citep{jaxmarl} the environments' operations are \textit{vectorised}, meaning that they are performed together using batched tensors.
+This allows an agent to easily interact with thousands of environments, and it enables the compilation of end-to-end GPU learning pipelines, which can accelerate the training of on-policy agents like PPO and A2C by orders of magnitude \citep{isacgym, envpool, maniskill, chris_ppo}.
+Unfortunately, end-to-end single-GPU training is not compatible with traditional off-policy methods like DQN for two reasons: firstly, maintaining a replay buffer in GPU is not feasible in complex environments, as it would occupy most of the GPU memory; and secondly, the convergence of off-policy methods demands a very high number of updates in relation to the sampled experiences (DQN traditionally performs one gradient step per environment step).
+Commonly, parallelisation of Q-Learning (like in Ape-X \citep{apex}, R2D2 \citep{r2d2} and a recent method presented in \cite{pql}) is achieved by continuously training the Q-network in a separate process in order to keep up with the fast sampling (see \cref{fig:distributed}), a setup that is not feasible in a single pure-GPU setting.
+For this reason, all referenced frameworks primarily provide PPO or A2C baselines, i.e. \textit{vectorised RL lacks a off-policy $Q$-learning baseline.}